pravallika-m/pravallika-m.github.io/python_sample_Code/copilot_analysis.md

     -> 4% Education Tax on the Previous Salary
     -> Deduction from PF are tax exempted
 -> Write code to read employee data from json file using restapi.
 Write unit tests, integration tests
+    -> User experience is not that great.
+We dont know how suggestions will come. copilot x has a chatbox which has better user experience
+    -> Wrote code to read json file.
+Reading didnt work in current directory -> Prompt engineering is very important to efficiently use copilot.
+We will feel it is not helping that much if we dont know Prompt engineering
+    -> Didnt understand the json structure.
+I had to explain how to parse the json file

 -> Write code to call a function 50 times parallely
 !!